AbductiveLearning/ABLkit/docs/Examples/HWF.rst

         X is a list, with each element being a list of Tensor. gt_pseudo_label is a list, with each element being a list of str.
-        Y is a list, with each element being a int.
+        Y is a list, with each element being an int.

 The ith element of X, gt_pseudo_label, and Y together constitute the ith